whage/chemaxon/README.md

 # Interview exercise for ChemAxon

-# 1 - Coding
+# 1 - Coding and deployment
-The first part was a coding exercise.
+The first part was a coding and deployment exercise.
 The code implements the "clock mirror image" problem.
 It may be packaged as a docker image using the provided Dockerfile.
 The compilation itself takes place in a docker container (official golang image) to make sure the build environment is always the same.
 The compiled binary is then added to an